-- > Step 3: Click the button next to the word Projects in the top left corner - O Clicking the word Projects itself will bring up a dropdown menu of projects you have created already.
-The same is true for the Workspaces button to the right.

-Step 4: Click the "+ Add" button

-- > Step 5: Title your project - This is for your use only. cryoSPARC will assign this project a number, e.g. P1, and use that as the name for the project directory - > Step 6: Enter "/PATH/TO/PROJECT/DIRECTORY" into the middle field.
-Optionally, click the folder button to the right and navigate to the directory using the GUI, then click "Create"

-O This is the directory where cryoSPARC will output results.
-It should be readable and writable, and contain enough space to comfortably store all processing results.

-- > Step 7: Click the "P##" button, located to the left of your project title to open the Project - The ## will depend on how many Projects are already in cryoSPARC

-- > Step 8: From inside the Project you just created, again click the "+ Add" button and title your Workspace.
-After you click "Create", click on the "P##-W##" button to open your Workspace. - O Workspaces can be whatever you want your individual data collections of a specific protein, imports of the same dataset from different preprocessing programs, etc.
+- > Step 3: Click the button next to the word Projects in the top left corner - Clicking the word Projects itself will bring up a dropdown menu of projects you have created already.
+The same is true for the Workspaces button to the right. - > Step 4: Click the "+ Add" button. - > Step 5: Title your project. - This is for your use only. cryoSPARC will assign this project a number, e.g. P1, and use that for the project directory. - ➤ Step 6: Enter a path to the project directory into the middle field.
+Optionally, click the folder button to the right and navigate to the directory using the GUI, then click "Create" - This is the directory where cryoSPARC will output results.
+It should be readable and writable, and contain enough space to comfortably store all processing results. - > Step 7: Click the "P##" button, located to the left of your project title to open the Project - The ## will depend on how many Projects are already in cryoSPARC - > Step 8: From inside the Project you just created, again click the "+ Add" button and title your Workspace.
+After you click "Create", click on the "P##-W##" button to open your Workspace.